awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-crawling.md

 **Fields**
 + `Name` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The crawler name\.
+  The name of the crawler\.
 + `Role` – UTF\-8 string\.

-  The IAM role \(or ARN of an IAM role\) used to access customer resources, such as data in Amazon S3\.
+  The Amazon Resource Name \(ARN\) of an IAM role that's used to access customer resources, such as Amazon Simple Storage Service \(Amazon S3\) data\.
 + `Targets` – A [CrawlerTargets](#aws-glue-api-crawler-crawling-CrawlerTargets) object\.

   A collection of targets to crawl\.
 + `DatabaseName` – UTF\-8 string\.

-  The database where metadata is written by this crawler\.
+  The name of the database in which the crawler's output is stored\.
 + `Description` – Description string, not more than 2048 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

   A description of the crawler\.
 + `Classifiers` – An array of UTF\-8 strings\.

-  A list of custom classifiers associated with the crawler\.
+  A list of UTF\-8 strings that specify the custom classifiers that are associated with the crawler\.
 + `SchemaChangePolicy` – A [SchemaChangePolicy](#aws-glue-api-crawler-crawling-SchemaChangePolicy) object\.

-  Sets the behavior when the crawler finds a changed or deleted object\.
+  The policy that specifies update and delete behaviors for the crawler\.
 + `State` – UTF\-8 string \(valid values: `READY` \| `RUNNING` \| `STOPPING`\)\.

   Indicates whether the crawler is running, or whether a run is pending\.